VladKnows/VladKnows/README.md

 # Welcome to My GitHub! 🎉

 Hey there!
-I'm <span style="color:blue;">Vlad Stoean</span>, a 3rd-year Computer Engineering student at Gheorghe Asachi Technical University.
+I'm Vlad Stoean, a 3rd-year Computer Engineering student at Gheorghe Asachi Technical University.
 I'm passionate about coding, creating, and constantly learning new things.

 ## About Me